jasonmit/ember-open-browser/README.md

 [![npm Version][npm-badge]][npm]

-A thin addon that opens an ember-cli application using the systems default web browser after a successful build via `ember serve`.
+A tiny addon that opens an ember-cli application, using the systems default web browser, after a initial build via `ember serve`.
 Inspired by `create-react-app`.

 ## Installation